-specifies the DTD public identifier part of the <!doctype> tag that you want to appear in the HTML template.
+Specifies the DTD public identifier part of the <!doctype> tag that you want to be displayed in the HTML template.
 The default is -//W3C//DTD HTML 3.2//EN, which specifies HTML 3.2.
 Level 3.2 is required for the color support in certain HTML tags.

-TITLE specifies the title to be used as the HTML title, and as the content of the first tag.
+TITLE Specifies the title to be used as the HTML title and as the content of the first tag.